47 tools available in single-command and interactive REPL modes — no LLM subscription required for direct tool invocation.

 list-tables |

 In the CLI and REPL, always use kebab-case.
-The MCP server uses the forge_ prefix to avoid tool-name collisions with other MCP servers.
+The MCP server uses the schemasmith_ prefix to avoid tool-name collisions with other MCP servers.

-All 46 tools are organized into four tiers based on their impact level.
-Access is controlled by trust levels.
+All 47 tools are organized into four tiers based on their impact level.
+Access is governed by three trust levels — Observer, Assistant, and Operator — each unlocking progressively more powerful tiers.

-Available at all trust levels.
+Available at all trust levels (Observer and up).
 Read and analyze schema data without making changes.

 | Command | Description |